Starting at GW

 Introductory Employment Period (IEP)

 Regular staff members are subject to an Introductory Employment Period.
 The Introductory Employment Period (IEP) is the first 90 calendar days of employment following hire, transfer, or promotion into a regular staff position (including research staff).
 During this period, staff performance is evaluated.
-The manager conducts an Introductory Employment Period Review in [email protected] prior to the 90th day of employment in the new position.
+The manager conducts an Introductory Employment Period Review in Talent@GW prior to the 90th day of employment in the new position.
 Read additional information regarding the Introductory Employment Period.

 Employees within an Introductory Employment Period are ineligible for transfer/promotion to another regular position at the university.
 GW employees within an IEP who apply to open positions will be disqualified.